This post was last updated on May 26th, 2022 at 11:54 am.

 Funds should never be defined as accounts, classes, or liabilities

 As we reviewed why funds should not be multiple checking accounts, classes, or liabilities — it should become apparent that any system that uses these types of workarounds is simply shortchanging the church by not doing it right.
 Ultimately, the church is responsible for the software they choose.
 In other words, when the church comes up short and can’t provide the reports per FASB standards, you risk losing your tax-exempt status.
-What is worse, is that the church loses transparency with their donors, which breaches their trust.
+What is worse, is that the church loses transparency with its donors, which breaches their trust.

 Fund Accounting Summary